-Yogurt is no doubt the most popular and widely consumed probiotic-rich food.
-Pasteurized milk and two strains of bacteria (Streptococcus thermophilus and Lactobacillus bulgaricus) combine to make a thick and creamy snack for adults and kids alike.
-If your little one is on antibiotics, add yogurt to her diet to restore her good gut bacteria.
-Yogurt also treats symptoms of irritable bowel syndrome (IBS).
-Check the label for "live active cultures" or "good source of probiotics" to ensure that your favorite brand does, indeed, contain probiotics.
-Some dairy products are heat-treated after fermentation, which can kill off the live active cultures you're after.
+Yogurt is one of the most popular and widely consumed probiotic-rich foods.
+Pasteurized milk and two strains of bacteria (Streptococcus thermophilus and Lactobacillus bulgaricus) combine to make this thick, creamy snack.
+Though making yogurt a regular part of the diet is a good idea, eating foods rich in probiotics is especially important when on antibiotics, which kill off not only bad bacteria but also good while helping rid the body of infection.
+In addition to temporary illnesses, yogurt can treat symptoms of irritable bowel syndrome (IBS).
+Labels should note "live active cultures" or "good source of probiotics" -- some products are heat-treated after fermentation, which can kill off the live active cultures.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.